PROOF OF VACCINE REQUESTS

 Please call the practice or use our eConsult service to arrange.

-please note that using these apps will lead to you being taken off the Fitzrovia Medical Centre list as you would have virtually signed up with a new GP.
-This means your records will be sent back to NHS England and that if you wish to be seen here again you will have to go through the registration process again.
+Note that using these apps will lead to you being taken off the Fitzrovia Medical Centre list as you would have virtually signed up with a new GP.
+This means your records will be sent back to NHS England and that if you wish to be seen here, you will have to go through the registration process again.

 Proof of vaccination 'vaccination passports' - Available from 17th May

 - People travelling abroad will be able to use the NHS app to prove they have been vaccinated.
 Please direct patients to download the app to access their records.
 It is advisable to include this information on your website to direct patients.
 Those who cannot use the app can contact 119 to request a letter.
 Please see this link to help you and patients find out more information (last updated 7th May):